Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

 1. The Fourth Turning by William Strauss and Neil Howe
-2. Nier: Automata: Short Story Long
+2. Nier: Automata: Short Story Long by Jun Eishima

 ### Current Book Completed Count as of 8/29/24